-Wagons with food and other provisions arrive at winter camp on the Wood River.
-In Cahokia, Lewis writes a letter to Thomas Jefferson.
+Wagons with food and other provisions arrive at winter camp at Wood River—Camp River Dubois.
+In Cahokia, Lewis writes a letter to President Jefferson telling him that the Spanish King’s surveyor general of Upper Louisiana, Antoine Soulard, will share geographic information about the West.

 Provisions Arrive